jantman/puppet-archlinux-workstation/README.markdown

 This includes:

 * your login user, a primary group with the same name as the username, and their supplementary groups
-* add a Firewall rule to allow SSH access

 Optionally: